Kinchingip/the-thinking-thing/README.md

 # wiki-wiki

+In progress: summer project

-A browser-based hypertext horror game styled as a Wikipedia clone.
+A browser-based hypertext horror puzzle game styled as a Wikipedia clone.

 ---